-The court considered 1 motion, concerning the extension of the period of ongoing collection of Internet traffic data.
+The motions, concerning the extension of the period of ongoing collection of Internet traffic data, were not considered by the court.

 The Service received the prosecutor's decrees on the conduct of covert investigative actions with urgent necessity.
-Out of the 113 decrees received 77% (87) were related to covert video recording and/or audio recording, photo-taking, and 23% (26) were related to covert wiretapping and recording of telephone communications.
+Out of the 33 decrees received 79% (26) were related to covert video recording and/or audio recording, photo-taking, and 21% (7) were related to covert wiretapping and recording of telephone communications.

 The Personal Data Protection Service of Georgia received the court rulings and the decrees of the prosecutor occasioned by the urgent necessity to carry out the investigative actions, the request for the document or information pursuant to Article 136 of the Code of Criminal Procedure.
-Out of the submitted documents (2768) in relation to Article 136 of the Code, the prosecutor's decrees were 2% (60), while 98% (2708) were court rulings.
-Out of the court rulings 99.81% (2703) were approved, 0.04% (1) were not approved, and 0.15% (4) were partially approved.
+Out of the submitted documents (660) in relation to Article 136 of the Code, the prosecutor's decrees were 2% (16), while 98% (644) were court rulings.
+All court rulings (644) were approved.